tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-2.md

 Make a copy of **hello-4.html** and name it **web-apps-2-HW.html**.
 Delete all of the existing  `console.log()` calls, and add JavaScript that does the following (search the web for documentation if you don't know how to do these):

 1. Use a method of the `Array` object to append another color to the end of the `colors` array.
-1. Print out the last element in the `colors` array.
+1. Print out the last element in the `colors` array, without hard-coding the index value.
 1. Loop through the `colors` array using a `for` loop and print out each value to the console.
 1. Add a new property named `school` to the `person` object and give it a value of "RIT".
 Then print this value to the console.
 1. Print out the number of seconds that have passed since 1970 - use the `Date` object.